Q

 All Class Members share a Common Experience in having attended and boarded at GCC during the Class Period (September 1973 and July 1997) and having been subjected to controlling, demeaning, intimidating, and humiliating acts, as well as excessive physical and/or psychological punishment.

-Payments to Eligible Class Members under this category (“CEP”) will be determined based upon the amount of time they attended and boarded at GCC during the Class Period.
+Payments to Eligible Class Members under this category (“CEP”) were determined based upon the amount of time they attended and boarded at GCC during the Class Period.

 Less than 1 School Year1 $ 1,500 CAD